ctroupin/ctroupin.github.io/_posts/2018-03-13-notebooks-virtualenv.md

 ---
 layout: post
+modal-id: 7
 title: Creating notebook kernels with virtualenv
+date: 2018-03-13
+img: jupyter_virtualenv.jpg
+alt: Notebooks in virtualenv
+tools: Python, jupyter
+topic: Instructions
 ---

 What to do when you want to combine jupyter notebooks and virtual environments?

-## Install virtual environment wrapper
+### Install virtual environment wrapper

 The [wrapper](https://virtualenvwrapper.readthedocs.io/en/latest/) is installed using `pip`: